Abdulrahman295/Line-Follower-Robot/README.md

 In this project we will design a robot car which can detect a black line and follow it through a curved path.

 ### Technologies:
-We used Arduino Integrated Development Environment (IDE) that uses the c\c++ programming language.
+Arduino Integrated Development Environment (IDE) that uses the c\c++ programming language.

 ### Project Components:
 - Arduino Uno